arahi7860/sql-intro/readme.md

 - Contrast relational and non-relational databases
 - Create, set up, and seed a PostgreSQL.
+- Describe how to represent relationships in SQL databases
 - Execute SQL commands to perform CRUD actions.
+- Use JOIN to combine tables in a SELECT

 ## Framing